CarloSeveri/QRT-Challenge-2025/README.md

 ### Methodology and Findings

-In this study, we aimed to predict patient survival outcomes by integrating clinical and molecular data through a combination of feature engineering, preprocessing, and advanced survival modeling techniques.
-Our methodology consisted of several stages: data preprocessing, feature transformation, correlation filtering, and model training using both penalized Cox regression (Coxnet) and Random Survival Forests (RSF).
+Our study aimed to predict patient survival outcomes by integrating clinical and molecular data, leveraging advanced feature engineering, rigorous preprocessing, and robust survival modeling techniques.
+The pipeline combined domain knowledge with machine learning to capture both linear and non-linear patterns in the data.

 #### Feature Engineering and Preprocessing

-We began by preprocessing the clinical dataset to create meaningful derived variables.
-For key biochemical features such as $$BM\_BLAST$$ (bone marrow blasts percentage), $$HB$$ (hemoglobin), $$PLT$$ (platelets), $$WBC$$ (white blood cell count), $$ANC$$ (absolute neutrophil count), and $$MONOCYTES$$, we generated polynomial features of degree 3 (interaction-only, without bias) to capture non-linear relationships between these biomarkers and survival.
-Additionally, we created logarithmic, square root, and squared transformations to normalize skewed distributions and highlight potential non-linear effects:
+We began with a comprehensive feature engineering phase, focusing on both clinical and molecular predictors.
+For clinical biochemical features, we considered key blood markers including $$BM\_BLAST$$ (bone marrow blast percentage), $$HB$$ (hemoglobin), $$PLT$$ (platelet count), $$WBC$$ (white blood cell count), $$ANC$$ (absolute neutrophil count), and $$MONOCYTES$$.
+These markers are directly related to hematopoietic function and disease burden in patients.
+To capture non-linear effects and interactions between these features, we created polynomial transformations of degree 3, considering only interaction terms.
+This allows the model to account for synergistic relationships between multiple biomarkers without introducing unnecessary complexity from higher-degree monomials.

+In addition to polynomial interactions, we applied logarithmic, square root, and squared transformations to the raw values of biochemical features:

 $$
 x_{log} = \log(1 + x), \quad x_{sqrt} = \sqrt{x}, \quad x_{square} = x^2
 $$

+The logarithmic transformation mitigates the influence of extreme outliers and skewed distributions, while square and square-root transformations help capture potential curvature in the relationships between biomarkers and survival outcomes.

-We also derived biologically relevant ratios that capture interactions between cell populations, such as:
+We further derived biologically meaningful ratios between cell types to capture systemic relationships and relative proportions in hematopoiesis:

 $$
 WBC\_to\_HB = \frac{WBC}{HB + \epsilon}, \quad PLT\_to\_ANC = \frac{PLT}{ANC + \epsilon}, \quad BLAST\_to\_WBC = \frac{BM\_BLAST}{WBC + \epsilon}